Jewel in the Palace: Musical theatre

-The musical was again staged at Sungjeon Hall in Gyeonghui Palace on September 5–30, 2008.
-Hosted by the Seoul Foundation for Arts and Culture and the Seoul City government, it was the foundation's idea to put the ancient palaces to added use beyond mere preservation and protection for viewing.
-Gyeonghui Palace was one of the "Five Grand Palaces" built in the Joseon Dynasty (1392-1897); about ten kings of the era stayed at the palace from King Injo to King Cheoljong.
+The musical was again staged at Sungjeon Hall in Gyeonghuigung on September 5–30, 2008.
+Hosted by the Seoul Foundation for Arts and Culture and the government of Seoul, it was the foundation's idea to put the ancient palaces to added use beyond mere preservation and protection for viewing.
+Gyeonghuigung was one of the Five Grand Palaces built in the Joseon period); about ten kings of the era stayed at the palace from King Injo to King Cheoljong.
 In the latter Joseon period, the palace served as a secondary palace ― a place where the king moves in times of emergency, as it was situated on the west side of Seoul.
 The palace was built incorporating the slanted geography of the surrounding mountain and boasts traditional beauty along with architecture rich with historical significance.
 The upgraded version of the musical highlighted the musical elements to better portray each character based on the more historical facts, reinterpreting the work through a new theme rather than the episodes.
 Keeping the colors, patterns, touches of the structures intact, the production used the natural backgrounds, traditional atmosphere and the outdoor characteristics.
 Audiences were surprised by the unconventional modern setting.
-While the story revolved around an historic palace from the Joseon Dynasty, the musical incorporated hip hop, fast tempos and a dynamic staging.
+While the story revolved around an historic palace from the Joseon period, the musical incorporated hip hop, fast tempos and a dynamic staging.
 The actors even broke into rap, creating an imaginative, gutsy and intense show.

 Spin-off

-The animated rendition of Dae Jang Geum, called Jang Geum's Dream is much the same story but focuses on Jang-geum in her younger years.
+The animated rendition of Jewel in the Palace, called Jang Geum's Dream is much the same story but focuses on Jang-geum in her younger years.